-The Church Point Ferry Service will ferry you to Scotland Island and other picturesque spots on the western foreshore, such as the national park and Morning Bay.
+Explore the area on the water and hire kayaks with Paddlecraft Kayaks Hire and Sales or try stand-up paddle boarding with Avalon Stand Up Paddle.
+The Church Point Ferry Service will take you to Scotland Island and other picturesque spots on the western foreshore, such as the national park and Morning Bay.